- Solicitors For Business

 - Information on parents’ employment rights when taking time off work to look after a child

-- Advice on how to make a medical negligence or personal injury claim for compensation
+- Advice on how to make a personal injury claim for compensation

 - Assistance in securing an interim payment, which will help to meet financial outlays, such as medical expenses and care support

-- A Personal Injury Trusts team,who are able to ensure secure and appropriate provision of the compensation we are able to secure for you, across your child’s lifetime
+- A Personal Injury Trusts team, who is able to secure appropriate provision of the compensation across your child’s lifetime

 - Financial advice, including benefits advice and support when it comes to planning for the future